 Givling, Inc. was launched in December 2016 to fulfill a mission of helping people pay off up to $50,000 in student loan debt through a trivia game that awards significant cash prizes while at the same time crowdfunding the payoff of student loans and, more recently, mortgages.
 Funding comes from users who pay-to-play Givling, as well as advertising and sponsorship revenue.
 Anyone can play by collecting Queue Points (QP), by interacting with ads, buying coins, playing FreePlays, participating in sponsorship offers, or meeting group goals.
 The person with the most Queue Points at the time Givling has an opening in the Queue, moves into the funding recipient position.

 In 2017, Champion Empowerment Institute became a primary sponsor and strategic partner for Givling under the direction of Champion College Services, a default prevention company specializing in teaching and supporting long-term success in financial literacy and student loan repayment since 1989.

 In the spring of 2018, Champion Empowerment Institute identified the need for a survey that would provide insight that could be used to enhance its financial literacy education and life skills courses.
 With this goal in mind, a survey was developed and made available to Givling participants.
-The results of this survey provide a greater awareness of student loan borrowers’ needs and concerns.
+The following 5 participant responses are just a sample to provide a greater awareness of student loan borrowers’ needs and concerns expressed in this survey.

 Please, share what you wish you would have known or been better informed about before you took out your student loan: